 Professor Julia Newton, Deputy Medical Director of Newcastle upon Tyne Hospitals said: “Working with Clinithink has changed how we deliver commercial work.
 We have topped the NIHR league tables for research for seven consecutive years now, we are proud of how we deliver to time and target, and we are always looking for ways to work better and more efficiently.
 Clinithink represents such innovation for us.”

 Just like the rest of the clinical trials industry Newcastle had, in the past, suffered from recruitment challenges.
 The institution knew all too well that more than three-quarters of all clinical trials experience delay, with the daily bill for this delay being somewhere between $600,000 and $8m.
 Awareness of this, coupled with a desire to increase its commercial research activity, drove Newcastle to seek out a solution that would identify the appropriate patients for clinical trial recruitment more effectively.

-And Clinithink’s patented CLiX natural language processing (NLP) platform is that solution.
+And Clinithink’s CLiX accelerate is that solution.
 It uses market-leading artificial intelligence (AI) technology to accurately ‘read’ and interpret up to two million clinical documents an hour, automating the review of a hospital’s clinical notes and connecting physicians and patients with suitable clinical trials.

-Prior to the use of CLiX ENRICH, the Newcastle research team had spent three years manually reviewing over 2000 patients, identifying 30 potentially eligible candidates during that time.
-But with CLiX ENRICH on board the team was able to process the records of 270,000 patients in less than 24 hours providing a shortlist of 100 potentially eligible patients in a fraction of the previous time.
+Prior to the use of CLiX accelerate, the Newcastle research team had spent three years manually reviewing over 2000 patients, identifying 30 potentially eligible candidates during that time.
+But with CLiX accelerate on board the team was able to process the records of 270,000 patients in less than 24 hours providing a shortlist of 100 potentially eligible patients in a fraction of the previous time.

 What’s more, this success has led not only to Clinithink’s software being embedded into Newcastle’s data warehouse but also into Newcastle’s recently completed Phase III Trial Unit.